yesodweb/yesodweb.com-content/blog/2012/10/measuring-warp.md

 For all requests, the same `index.html` file is returned.
 I used `nginx`'s `index.html` whose size is 151 bytes.
 As "127.0.0.1" suggests, I measured web servers locally.
 I should have measured from a remote machine but I don't have suitable environment at this moment.

 `httperf` is a single process program using the `select()` system calls.
 So, if target web servers can utilize multi cores, it reaches its performance boundary.
-Andreas suggested me `weighttp` as alternative.
-It is based on the `epoll` system call families and can use multiple native threads.
+Andreas suggested `weighttp` to me as an alternative.
+It is based on the `epoll` system call family and can use multiple native threads.
 I used `weighttp` as follows:

     weighttp -n 100000 -c 1000 -t 3 -k http://127.0.0.1:8000/